hagerrady13/CondenseNet-PyTorch/README.md

 Dataloader is responsible for downloading (first time only) and preparing cifar10 data.

 ### Model:
-To be able to reproduce the results from the official implementation, we use the default model of cifar10 and its configs.
+To be able to reproduce the results from the official implementation, we use the default model of cifar10 and its configs as given [here](https://github.com/ShichenLiu/CondenseNet)

 | CondenseNet                | Feature map     |
 | -------------------------- |:---------------:|